liweiqiang1688/custom_qidi_plus4_configurations/README.md

 1. **interpolate** is set to False for all steppers.
 2. **stealthchop_threshold** is disabled for z motors, for better torque and precision, with the expense of higher noise.
 I wish QIDI could switch to TMC2240 for all X,Y,Z motors.
 3. **max_power** for the chamber heater is set to 0.6, cause I am in China, the electricity is 220 voltage.
-4. **heat_with_heater_bed_tem_add** is set to **15**, down from 25.
-The 1.7.1 version firmware introduced this new config.
-The chamber heater will not be enabled unless the bed reaches the target chamber temperature + heat_with_heater_bed_tem_add.
-This makes the chamber warming process too slow.
-I just lowered down this value, and enabled the chamber heater with half of its max_power, to speed up the chamber warming process.
-5. **speed** in the smart_effect section is changed down to **2.5** from 5, to reduce the probe speed, to get more precise z probes.
+4. **speed** in the smart_effect section is changed down to **2.5** from 5, to reduce the probe speed, to get more precise z probes.
-6. **speed** in the bed_mesh section is changed to 300, to run faster between different probe points.
+5. **speed** in the bed_mesh section is changed to 300, to run faster between different probe points.

 ```
 [controller_fan board_fan]